What are the Salesforce CPQ Implementation Challenges?

 In Provar, these drawers are handled automatically by Provar and do not need to be mapped by the user:

-All that’s needed is mapping the field as usual, and Provar’s metadata integration will handle the arrow setting.
-This reduces failures by ensuring the right field can always be found during the test.
+All that’s needed is mapping the field as usual, and Provar’s metadata integration will handle the arrow set.
+It reduces failures by ensuring the right field is visible d during the test.